lambert/TTO/docs/homebrewing/notes/README.md

 production dual strain, but not the minikegs like Ghost Ship.

 ## I beg to differ.
-I emailed Adnam's to ask them whether Ghost Ship used a different yeast in the keg and was told that no additional yeast was added, but that the beer was filtered and "there was no yeast in it".
+I emailed Adnam's to ask them whether Ghost Ship used a different yeast in the keg and
+was told that no additional yeast was added, but that the beer was filtered and "there was no yeast in it".
 Not so!
-I ran off the first 250ml from a new keg and cultured it up.
+I ran off the first 250 ml from a new keg and cultured it up.

 Fair play, might be worth noting that on the harvesting thread if you haven't already.
 I know Fergus has said that the supermarkets don't like the minicasks as they...get a bit lively...